mthcht/ThreatHunting-Keywords/README.md

 ### Targeted Threat Hunting Methodology Example
 ![image](https://github.com/user-attachments/assets/a2ec4a06-d94a-4585-8945-10c7ab3361e4)

-Each threat hunting session should have clear objectives.
+Ideally, each threat hunting session should have clear objectives.
 This flowchart provides a structured approach to guide your process, from preparation and investigation to actionable recommendations.

 ## Files
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords/blob/main/threathunting-keywords.csv)